preames/public-notes/deref+nofree.rst

 * A deref attribute on a function parameter will imply that the memory is dereferenceable for a specified number of bytes at the instant the function call occurs.
 * A deref attribute on a function return will imply that the memory is dereferenceable at the moment of return.
-* We extend the nofree argument attribute to return values with analogous semantics.
-(See below)
 * We will then use the point in time fact combined with other information to drive inference of the global facts.
 See below for a sampling of inference rules.

 Inference cases: